Recall InfoLink Logo

 7. Track, Adjust, and Keep Going

-A successful recall doesn’t end when the product is gone.
-Debrief with your team.
-Update your contact lists, timelines, and message templates.
-Share learnings with your partners.
+When the recall is over, debrief.
+Update your contact lists.
+Refine your templates.
+Write down what slowed you down.
+Share relevant learnings with your trading partners.
 Most importantly, schedule your next recall simulation so practice becomes routine.

 Make Your Plan Real